 Dogs are just like people, some love watermelon and will eat it up, while others think of the fruit as nothing more than a tasty treat.
-So, can dogs eat watermelon?
+So, Can German Shepherds Eat Watermelon?

 Many people say that dogs won’t eat anything without meat in it.
 But this isn’t always true!
 Dogs can be just as happy eating veggies as they are with their usual kibble.
 Watermelon is one of those fruits that some dogs may enjoy eating.